James Hanway Plumridge: Crimean War

 In 1854, during the Crimean War, he was assigned to the fleet headed by Vice-Admiral Sir Charles Napier for operations in the Baltic, commanding a detached "flying squadron" of steamships.
 Flying his flag in the frigate Leopard, Plumridge operated in the Gulf of Bothnia during the Åland War (part of the Crimean War) bombarding a number of Finnish settlements to destroy fortifications, telegraph apparatus, and capture enemy shipping.
 He was afterwards sharply criticized for firing on civilian settlements.
 Furthermore, the destroyed Finnish commodities were for the greater part actually bought by British customers and often paid in advance, Plumridge effectively pillaging on his own nations's goods.
 On 21 June his force bombarded the fortress of Bomarsund in Åland, expending most of their ammunition for little result.
 It was on this occasion that a midshipman of the gunboat HMS Hecla won the first-ever Victoria Cross.
 In common with the other commanders of the 1854 Baltic campaign Plumridge's command was not renewed in 1855, but he was made a Knight Commander of the Order of the Bath on 5 July 1855.

 Plumridge was made a vice admiral on 28 November 1857 and admiral on 27 April 1863, but died in November of the same year at Hopton Hall.
 He is buried in the churchyard of old St Margaret's Church, Hopton-on-Sea, Norfolk.

 Personal life

 Plumridge was married three times.
 He married first in 1821, to a daughter of a Rear-Admiral Hart.
 She died in 1827, and he married for a second time in 1835 to Harriet Agnes, daughter of the Rt Hon Hugh Elliot, by whom he had several children.
 He was again left a widower in 1845.
 He married for a third time to Georgina Skinner, the sister of Thomas Skinner, who was the daughter of Lt-Col William Thomas Skinner, RA.
 He and his third wife also had several children, including Mabel Ann (1861-1931) who married the art critic, novelist and illustrator Haldane MacFall.
-She survived him, and died in 1897.

 His maternal niece Catherine German married Hermann Philipp Rée, and their great-great-great-grandson is the former Prime Minister Rt.
 Hon.
 David Cameron.